Engee documentation

 Type of thermal conductivity property assignment:

 • Variable input - thermal conductivity is set using the input signal on the K port, which can be varied during the simulation.
-The Minimum thermal conductivity parameter sets the lower limit of the signal.
+The Minimum thermal conductivity parameters sets the lower limit of the signal.

 Wall geometry - wall shape for thermal conductivity